leleliu008/xcpkg/README.md

 ## xcpkg formula

-a xcpkg formula is a [YAML](https://yaml.org/spec/1.2.2/) format file which is used to config a xcpkg package's meta-infomation including one sentence description, package version, installation instructions, etc.
+a xcpkg formula is a [YAML](https://yaml.org/spec/1.2.2/) format file which is used to config a xcpkg package's meta-information including one sentence description, package version, installation instructions, etc.

 a xcpkg formula's filename suffix must be `.yml`